 The career trajectory of people with a Botany degree appears to be focused around a few careers.
 The most common career that users with Botany degrees have experience in is Soil and Plant Scientist, followed by Conservation Scientist, Arborist, Environmental Consultant, Barista, Greenhouse Technician, Diplomat, Consultant, Organic Farmer, and Biologist.

 Botany graduates earn on average $37k, putting them in the 45th percentile of earners with a degree.

 |75th (top earners)||$40k|

-Botany graduates are not very underemployed compared to other graduates.
+Botany graduates are highly employed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.